Friday, January 1, 2016

-Full frame of my suggested camera location.
-Elevated camera height, approximately nine feet.
+Full frame of my originally suggested camera location, December 2015, however the tall grass made the foreground perception difficult.
+Elevated camera height is approximately nine feet.

 Grass in foreground, to beyond ravine, is extremely tall, more than five feet in some areas.

-The author, working on the site, elevating camera.
+The author, working on the site, elevating camera, December 2015.
 Photo by James Anderson.

-All original contents copyright 2016 by John F. Cummings III
+All original contents copyright 2016 and 2018 by John F. Cummings III